joelholland2/joelholland2.github.io/_posts/2024-08-02-Six-Principles-Of-IT-Security.markdown

 - [Pull Requests, PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) - process to ensure proper validations and approvals are in place.
 Ensure your code is reviewed by your peers, in order to meet branch policies for your project.
 - Jira to GitHub integration - Ensures traceability of the code to requirements

-### Principal 2:
+#### JFrog Artifactory

+Artifactory is integrated with JFrog XRay, which allows for analysis that helps scan artifacts, builds and release bundles for Open Source Software (OSS) components.

+It also detects security vulnerabilities and validates licenses in the software components.

+#### Enterprise standard CI/CD frameworks

+Without going into too much detail, is effectively a standardized approach across multiple groups, project types, applications, data warehouses, etc. that can be used to plan, develop, troubleshoot, and deploy various technology/code based projects.

-### Principal 3: Protecting Credentials & Data
+### Principal 2: Protecting Credentials

+Credential attacks are prevalent in most network intrusions

+#### Common exposed credentials include:
+- Service Accounts
+- Admin Passwords
+- API Tokens & Keys
+- SNMP Community Strings
+- SSH Keys and Private Key Pairs for Certificates

+#### Common exposed credential locations include:
+- Committed Code
+- Shell Scripts
+- Scheduled Tasks
+- Group Policy
+- SNMP
+- Config Files
+- Word Docs
+- Email
+- Confluence
+- ServiceNow

+#### Code Repos:
+- Treasure Trove for criminals
+- GitHub remembers everything committed unless you explicitly delete it
+- Enterprises will often have centralized code repos managed by specific teams who actively identify any security risks in commited code.
+- Best practice is to not expose passwords directly in code, instead refer to config files, which in turn can execute commands while protecting credentials

+#### Scheduled Tasks:
+- Local system credential vaults are vulnerable to attack
+- Running tasks as "system", or leveraging existing automation systems is a better alternative

+#### Group Policy:
+- Avoid using Group Policy to set systems passwords
+- Instead using something like Windows LAPS and Privileged Access Management (PAM) allows for more secure credentials

+#### SNMP Community Strings
+- As a potential user of SNMP you need to:
+    - Leverage a complex and non-default string name
+    - Use the strongest transport security (SNMPv3)

+#### In General
+- Never use clear text or weak credential protection

-### Principal 4: Managing Access
+### Principal 3: Managing Access

-### Principal 5: Ensuring you always build resiliency into your systems and applications
+### Principal 4: Ensuring you always build resiliency into your systems and applications

-### Principal 6: Recognize that you are a highly prized target in your industry
+### Principal 5: Recognize that you are a highly prized target in your industry

+### Principal 6:

 ## Conclusion